IIIF/api/source/auth/2.0/index.md

 Content Resources, such as images or video, are generally secondary resources embedded in a web page or application.
 Content Resources may also be linked to and requested directly, such as a link to a PDF.
 In the case of web pages, images might be included via the HTML `img` tag, and loaded via additional HTTP requests made by the browser.
 When a user is not authorized to load a web page, the server can redirect the user to another page and offer the opportunity to authenticate.
 This redirection can't be used for embedded Content Resources, and the user is simply presented with a broken image icon.
 Even for externally linked Content Resources (e.g., a link to a PDF) the viewer application benefits from knowing whether the user has access to the resource at the other end of the link.

-If an image is access controlled, the browser must avoid broken images by sending whatever credential the server is expecting that grants access to the image.
-In the most common case the credential is an __access cookie__, and this specification describes the process by which the user acquires this __access cookie__.
+If an image, video or other Content Resource is access controlled, the browser must avoid broken images or media in the user interface by sending whatever credential the server is expecting that grants access to the Content Resource.
+Very often the credential is an __access cookie__, and this specification describes the process by which the user acquires this __access cookie__.
 The credential may be some other aspect of the request (such as IP address), and this specification describes the process by which the client application learns that the user has this valid aspect.
 In either case, the client is never aware of what that aspect is, the flow is the same.
 <!-- later on when we try to extend support for access-controlled IIIF Resources like manifests or search results that might be protected by JWTs or other bearer tokens, and URLs for video fragments from a media server that have custom tokens in path elements, we can broaden the idea that these are also non-cookie aspects of the request, and that some aspects of the request are available to our script and some are not. -->

 ### 1.3.
 Authentication for IIIF Resources and Content Resource Services